 Don’t Wear Intimidating Clothing

-You are your own best form of advertisement.
-Looks count for a lot in a personal trainer.
+You are your own best form of advertising.
+Aesthetics count in the fitness industry.
 Showing off muscles can be effective, but you may have to dial back your flaunting.

 Pumping heavy weights in a hardcore bodybuilding gym is not the same thing as training a client.
 Hitting weights hard with an aggressive attitude is fine.
 Being too aggressive or intimidating with a client isn’t so fine.
 Attitude alone won’t intimidate.

 Clothing choices can cause gym intimidation as well.

 String tank-top shirts showing off massive muscles can put off potential clients.
 They won’t approach an intimidating trainer, much less sign up for lessons.
 Avoid clothing that intimidates.
 It won’t impress anyone or help the cause.

 Stay Up to Speed on Cool Exercise Clothing Trends

 Smaller companies are always releasing new apparel.
 Keep current on the release of new clothing and any special deals available.
 The internet makes this possible so, when the time comes to buy new clothes, check out current online sales.

 Fitness celebrities frequently put out their own clothing lines.
 Most of these celebrities have worked as personal trainers or competitors.
 They understand how to get positive reactions through the right look.
 Hence, their clothing lines could be the perfect choices for personal training attire.